Under Armour is discounting hundreds of styles to keep you cool and dry this summer | CNN Underscored

 These bestselling shorts are loved for their ultra-soft feel and quick drying ability, but many colors and sizes are already sold out, so snatch them up before they’re completely gone.

-Like the HeatGear leggings, this long sleeve shirt is designed to be a cooling base layer that never feels too heavy or stays wet for too long.
+Like the HeatGear leggings, this long-sleeve shirt is designed to be a cooling base layer that never feels too heavy or stays wet for too long.
 Mesh panels have also been added under the arms and in the back for extra ventilation.

 Women’s styles